NehalSharma0809/AWS-DeepRacer/README.md

-# AWSDeepRacer
+# AWS-Deepracer

-Hands on with machine learning through a cloud based 3D racing simulator, fully autonomous 1/18th scale race car driven by reinforcement learning.
+#### Rigorously trained a fully autonomous 1/18th scale race car to complete virtual re: Invent 2018 circuit in 21.23sec.

+#### Optimized the reward function which reduced the time taken to complete the circuit by 26.2%.